Moline High School Breaks Ground on Bartlett Performing Arts Center

 According to Whitmire, those in the back of the remodeled 800-seat auditorium “will enjoy crystal clear sound, plus they won’t have to play peekaboo between people’s shoulders.”
 The stadium seating also creates a more intimate theatergoing experience.

-For first time, those with disabilities will have access straight from the seating area onto the stage.
+For the first time, those with disabilities will have access straight from the seating area onto the stage.
 The auditorium will also have designated seating for people in wheelchairs.

 Replacement of the entire ceiling system will bring a wider (three feet) catwalk and new theatrical lighting.
 Four large wood veneer “clouds” will stretch between the stage and the back wall of the auditorium.
 The clouds add aesthetic appeal and improve acoustics.